 RFAs are 20-year plans for the conservation and sustainable management of Australia's native forests.
-Contains many historical documents that show the detailed scientific, economic and social processes which underpinned the development of each RFA
+Contains many historical documents that show the detailed scientific, economic and social processes which underpinned the development of each RFA.

-The Rural Financial Counselling Program helps primary producers, fishers and small rural businesses who are suffering financial hardship and who have no alternative sources of impartial support.
+Provides grants to state and regional organisations to provide free rural financial counselling to primary producers, fishers and small rural businesses who are suffering financial hardship and who have no alternative sources of impartial support.

 Provides information on activities which improve the natural resource base on which Australia's primary industries rely.
 Includes landcare, water, soil and salinity, vegetation, climate change and invasive species management.